 Entangled Ecologies is a platform for applied transdisciplinary research in the sciences, arts and politics.

-Entangled Ecologies is less a fixed framework than a live inquiry— a commitment to thinking-with the complex, messy, contested, ecological and cosmic dimensions of existence.
+This project is less a fixed framework than a live inquiry— a commitment to thinking-with the complex, messy, contested, existential and ecological dimensions of existence.

 “Ecology and cosmology are knotted in a common story, forming a cosmoecology of multiple beings, gods, animals, humans, living, and dead, each bearing the consequences of the others’ ways of living and dying” (Despret and Meuret 2016).

-This project probes the edges and cracks of the contemporary seeking opportunities for adaptive divergence and collective reworlding, resulting in an idiosyncratic archive of open learning and experimentation.
+My work seeks opportunities for adaptive divergence and collective reworlding by probing the edges and cracks of the contemporary, resulting in an idiosyncratic archive of open learning and experimentation.

 “The cosmo-ecological challenge is to collectively draw sufficient strength and imagination from difference to learn how to think, nourish, and re-inhabit these endangered worlds” (Bruun Jensen 2022).

-Through essays, case studies, music, art, and interviews I’ll explore meaningful ways of living and dying together that are otherwise to the dominant and degenerative systems of our times.
+Through essays, case studies, music, art, and interviews I’m exploring meaningful ways of living and dying together that are otherwise to the dominant and degenerative systems of our times.

 Further Reading: